 - A history of being the target of bullies or cyberbullies

 - Having multiple active online accounts

 - Suspiciously switching screens or closing programs when others approach

-If the parents’ suspicions turn out to be true, they should not overreact.
-They will almost certainly need to block all online access—except possibly for schoolwork—for a probationary period, but that cannot be the only measure they take.
+If their suspicions turn out to be accurate, parents should not overreact.
+They will almost certainly need to block all online access—except possibly for schoolwork—for a probationary period, but that should not be the only measure they take.

 Dangers of Cyberbullying

 Almost everybody experiences bullying at some point in their lives.
 In many cases, being bullied teaches resilience, builds strength, and prepares them for adult life.